 Emergency preparedness is an important focus that allows the organization and other agencies to alleviate the emotional impact and help save lives.

 The disabled community often faces discrimination in public places or at work because of their health-related status.
 However, the Americans with Disabilities Act protects individuals suffering from disabilities and provides them equal rights.

 Even with the Civil Rights Law present, some people discriminate against people with disabilities, which is why United Spinal Association continues its advocacy efforts to better access public transportation, facilities, and employment.

 Becoming a member of the United Spinal Association ensures that you always stay up to date with the latest developments, upcoming events, organizations, and other partners offering financial assistance, employment pathways, and informative resources to help you live successful lives.

 Through a free membership at the United Spinal Association, members can connect with other members and support groups while attending events to help integrate themselves into society.
 For additional information, contact United Spinal Association at (718)-803-3782.

 When advocating for your medical needs, it is crucial to be an educated patient.
 The more you know your body, the better you’ll be able to guide medical doctors on your symptoms.

-Advocating for your medical needs also requires you to educate the medical providers and their team about your condition.
-For example, Paralysis Resource Center helps create wallet cards for spinal cord patients that they can give to their medical doctors during appointments or emergency room visitations.
+Advocating for your medical needs also requires educating the medical providers and their teams about your condition.
+For example, Paralysis Resource Center helps create wallet cards for spinal cord patients to give to their medical doctors during appointments or emergency room visitations.

 The information inside the wallet cards includes: